fsmosca/chess-artist/README.txt

    and Brainfish with Cerebellum_Light.bin book here, http://www.zipproth.de/#Brainfish_download
-4. If you want the game to be annotated with engine static eval use the following command line. chess-artist -inpgn mygames.pgn -outpgn mygames_se.pgn -eng stockfish.exe -eval static
+4. If you want the game to be annotated with engine static eval use the following command line. chess-artist -infile mygames.pgn -outfile mygames_se.pgn -eng stockfish.exe -eval static
 5. If you want the game to be annotated with moves from Cerebellum_Light.bin book use the following command line using the -book option and Brainfish engine.
-The book Cerebellum_Light.bin should be in the same directory with the Brainfish engine and the script chess-artist.py. chess-artist -inpgn myg.pgn -outpgn myg_cere.pgn -eng Brainfish.exe -book cerebellum -eval none
+The book Cerebellum_Light.bin should be in the same directory with the Brainfish engine and the script chess-artist.py. chess-artist -infile myg.pgn -outfile myg_cere.pgn -eng Brainfish.exe -book cerebellum -eval none
 6. If you want the game to be annotated with moves from Cerebellum_Light.bin book and with static eval use the following command line.
-The book Cerebellum_Light.bin should be in the same directory with the Brainfish engine and the script chess-artist.py. chess-artist -inpgn myg.pgn -outpgn myg_cere_se.pgn -eng Brainfish.exe -book cerebellum -eval static
+The book Cerebellum_Light.bin should be in the same directory with the Brainfish engine and the script chess-artist.py. chess-artist -infile myg.pgn -outfile myg_cere_se.pgn -eng Brainfish.exe -book cerebellum -eval static
-7. If you want the game to be annotated with engine search score, at movetime of 1 second per position, engine Hash of 128 and Threads of 1, use the following command line. chess-artist -inpgn myg.pgn -outpgn myg_es.pgn -eng stockfish.exe -enghash 128 -engthreads 1 -eval search -movetime 1000
+7. If you want the game to be annotated with engine search score, at movetime of 1 second per position, engine Hash of 128 and Threads of 1, use the following command line. chess-artist -infile myg.pgn -outfile myg_es.pgn -eng stockfish.exe -enghash 128 -engthreads 1 -eval search -movetime 1000
+8. If you want to annotate an epd file with bm, ce and other op codes at 10s per position.
+See example output in section H below. chess-artist -infile myepd.epd -outfile myepd_out.epd -eng Branfish.exe -enghash 128 -engthreads 1 -movetime 10000
-8. In the annotated game the value in the comment is from the point of view of white, if it is positive, it is better for white, and if negative it is better for black.
+9. In the annotated game the value in the comment is from the point of view of white, if it is positive, it is better for white, and if negative it is better for black.
 Example 1. e4 {+0.74} white is ahead by 0.74 of a pawn, or almost 3/4 value of a pawn.